Milkdown/milkdown/website/pages/plugin/composable-plugins/index.md

 In the previous section, we showed you how to create a plugin from scratch.
 Luckily, you don't need to do that in most cases.
 Milkdown provides a lot of helpers in [@milkdown/utils](/utils) to make it easier to create plugins.
 The **composable** here means that you can use the plugin in other plugins.
 For example, you can use a command plugin in a keymap plugin.
 This is a very common pattern in Milkdown.

+I'll show you some examples of how to use composable plugins.
+But I won't go into detail about the options and the usage of each plugin.
+You can find the details in the [API reference](/utils#composable).

 ## Schema

 The schema plugin is the most important plugin in Milkdown.
 It defines the structure of the document.
 A schema plugin in milkdown is a super set of the [node schema spec](https://prosemirror.net/docs/ref/#model.NodeSpec) or [mark schema spec](https://prosemirror.net/docs/ref/#model.MarkSpec) in ProseMirror.